po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/28-Stu_Mini-Project/README.md

 # Unit 13 Mini Project: Travel Planner

-In this activity, you will work with a group to build a web page to hold a collection of CSS snippets.
-What better way to learn CSS than to build a knowledge base of CSS?
+## Overview

-## Instructions
+In this mini project, you will work with a group to build an API using Node, Express, MySQL, and Sequelize and deploy it to Heroku.

-Work with a group to implement the following user story:
+## User Stories

 * As a user, I want to be able to create an account.

 * As a user, I want to be able to view all of the trips I'm taking along with their locations.

 * As a user, I want to be able to create a new trip for myself using a location from a list.

 * As a user, I want to be able to create and view location data.

 ### Acceptance Criteria